Hurb

-Hurb (formerly Hotel Urbano) is a Brazilian online travel agency founded in January 2011 by João Ricardo Mendes, Hurb was valued at R$ 2.6 billion or approximately US$590 million when Booking Holdings purchased a small percentage for US$60 million in 2016.
+Hurb (formerly Hotel Urbano) was a Brazilian online travel agency founded in January 2011 by João Ricardo Mendes, Hurb was valued at R$2.6 billion or approximately US$590 million when Booking Holdings purchased a small percentage for US$60 million in 2016.
 Its headquarters are in the city of Rio de Janeiro, Porto and Montreal.

 History

 The company was initially founded as a collective buying website in 2011.
 It was operated under this business model for only 5 months.
 Also in 2011, the two brothers repositioned the company in the market, and it then began operating as an online travel agency with focus on short-term off-season packages.
 In this new model, lodging rates are reduced in up to 40% compared to high-season rates.

 In a few rounds of investment, American fund companies Insight Venture Partners and Tiger Global Management invested in the company.
 They are known to have invested in companies such as Facebook, Netflix and LinkedIn.

 The company began marketing hotel accommodations and international travel packages.
 In 2013, it offered hotels and travel packages to 35,000 destinations in over 180 countries.

 The company's Facebook page is the most popular tourism page in the world (with 12 million fans) and is the 4th most popular page in Brazil.